 Super Bowl: The Harbaugh brothers prepare to do battle

-Brothers John and Jim Harbaugh are setting family ties aside as they prepare the Baltimore Ravens and the San Francisco 49ers respectively for Sunday's Super Bowl XLVII in New Orleans.
+Brothers John and Jim Harbaugh are preparing the Ravens and the 49ers respectively for Super Bowl XLVII.

 There is only a year between the siblings but John has been Ravens coach since 2008 and experienced the play-offs five times, while younger brother Jim is in just his second season in charge of the 49ers.

 "Anybody who has a brother, especially one that's close in age, gets it," John said.

 "You just grow up fighting for everything.
 You fight for the extra hotdog.
 You fight for girls.
 You fight for everything.
 We both got our girls, but we both want a victory this week.

 "We had our fights, we had our imaginary games more often in the back yard.
 We were never coaches, I could tell you that.
 We were the quarterback and the receiver, we were the stars, we were the players.

 "The truth of it is that's what this game is going to be decided by.
 It's not going to be about the coaches.
 It's about the guys playing the game and making the plays, like it always is.
 That's how it always plays out."